 - It is heavy to handle while it combined with other metals.

-- If it scratched or damaged it could leach metallic flavour to food.
+- If it scratched or damaged it could leach metallic flavor to food.

 Raw aluminium is extremely soft and reactive to food so that it must be treated in certain ways before it’s used as cookware.
 Hard anodized aluminium is an alternative to stainless steel.
-It is durable, inexpensive, and great heat conductor.
-This material is also popular for bakeware.
+It’s durable, inexpensive, and a great heat conductor.
+This material is also well-known as the best baking pan material.
 Moreover, aluminium is always paired with another material to increase durability.
 Hard anodized aluminium cookware is easy to handle and clean and safe for the dishwasher.